Check this page for live updates of who won!

 Each competitor will have four minutes/problem.
 Bouldering winners will be determined based on who reached the highest point of the climb (zone or finish) in the least amount of attempts.

 Tope-roping will be structured much like comp-style lead climbing.
-Each category will have a specific set of tope-rope climbs to complete, with up to 5 minutes to complete each one, and 5 minutes of rest in between climbs.
-Competitors can attempt the climb multiple times in their 5 minutes.
+Each category will have four tope-rope climbs to complete, with up to 4 minutes to complete each one, and 4 minutes of rest in between climbs.
+Competitors can attempt the climb multiple times in their 4 minutes.
 For example, if someone falls off the climb halfway up, and they still have 3 minutes left on the clock, they can be lowered to the bottom and try the climb again.

 Top-rope winners will be determined by who reached the highest point of the climb.
 If multiple competitors reach the same high point, the winner will be determined by the fastest time.

-In addition to prizes from our sponsors, Canberra Indoor Rock Climbing is providing major cash prizes for the podiums.
+In addition to prizes from our sponsors, Canberra Indoor Rock Climbing is providing major cash prizes for the podiums, as follows:

 1st Place: $2,500